-Thanks to all who participated in the Cheyenne Schools Foundation Walk/Run on Saturday, Sept.
-15. Your support will help fund grants to enhance education in LCSD1.
-Click here to see a list of participants with times and placement status.
+Thanks to all who participated in the Cheyenne Schools Foundation Walk Run on Saturday, Oct.
+5. To see a list of the winners and their times click here.

 Cheyenne Schools Foundation Grants

-CSF 2011-2012 Grant Recipients have been named.
-Scroll to the bottom of this webpage and click on the Grant Recipient link for more information.
+CSF's Grant Recipients will soon be named.
+Scroll to the bottom of this webpage and click on the Grant Recipient link for more information on past recipients.

 Thanks to all who continue to participate in fund-raising.
 Your efforts have allowed the Foundation to fund more than $20,000 worth of educational grants to help provide unique learning opportunities for our students.

 CSF Grant Program - Excellence in Education & Student Enrichment

 The appropriate designation for annual donations, wills, trust, insurance policies and life income arrangements is:

 The foundation, a private, non-profit organization committed to enhancing education in the Laramie County School District 1, provides funding for Student Enrichment Grants (maximum amount $1,000) awarded to staff members for projects that benefit the students in your school.
 Click on folder link above to download the application (PDF or MS Word) with grant details & criteria.